airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 -   Modify the first program to return the value 3.

--   Modify the `maximum` program to find the minimum instead.
+-   Modify the `003-02-maximum` program to find the minimum instead.

--   Modify the `maximum` program to use the number 255 to end the list rather than the number 0.
+-   Modify the `003-02-maximum` program to use the number 255 to end the list rather than the number 0.

--   Modify the `maximum` program to use an ending address rather than the number 0 to know when to stop.
+-   Modify the `003-02-maximum` program to use an ending address rather than the number 0 to know when to stop.

--   Modify the `maximum` program to use a length count rather than the number 0 to know when to stop.
+-   Modify the `003-02-maximum` program to use a length count rather than the number 0 to know when to stop.

 -   What would the instruction `movl _start, %eax` do?
 Be specific,